-As of October 2020, Imperial County is in the purple tier, all essential employees have reported to work for at least 2 days a week, with other reporting 5 days a week.
+As of October 2020, Imperial County is in the purple tier, all essential employees have reported working for at least 2 days a week, with others reporting 5 days a week.

 Employees that are reporting to work, must complete the Daily Self-Checklist as part of our health screening before coming to work.
 We have established a protocol for employees who are displaying COVID-like symptoms and/or have been in close contact with someone who has tested positive for COVID-19.
 Here are the updated protocols: SPVUSD COVID-19 Protocol

 Employees are to wear a face mask when they cannot maintain 6 feet of physical distancing from other workers.
-Employees are to cover their cough and sneezes and wash their hands regularly.
+Employees are to cover their coughs and sneezes and wash their hands regularly.

-Offices, schools and classrooms will have more hand sanitizer, reminders to keep physical distancing and new procedure or activities on and off facilities.
+Offices, schools, and classrooms will have more hand sanitizer, reminders to keep physical distancing, and new procedures or activities on and off facilities.

-We have developed a working draft of our Office and Operations COVID19 Recovery Plan.
-Click hear to read it.
+We have developed a working draft of our Office and Operations COVID-19 Recovery Plan.
+Click here to read it.

 FFRCA FAQ For Employees